 This is a major coffee-growing country, and the island of Java has given coffee one of its best-known nicknames.
-Indonesia produces Java Arabica beans, a variety of Sumatran beans, and the notorious Kopi Luwak (defecated by civets after eating coffee cherries.)
+Indonesia produces Java Arabica beans, a variety of Sumatran beans, and the notorious Kopi Luwak (defecated by civets after eating coffee cherries).

 This is the only US state that has the right climate for commercial coffee production.
 Hawaiian coffees tend to be mild, sweet, and floral.
 The most famous (and the most expensive) is Hawaiian Kona.

 Brazilian, Peruvian, and Colombian are the terms used in the beans originating from here.
 The coffee from Brazil is heavy-bodied and contains nuttiness in flavor.
 Beans from Colombia are one of the finest and is extremely balanced, perfect in acidity, and have a great body.
 Peru produces light-bodied and bright beans that have a nutty character and chocolaty aroma.
 Examples of this origin are Cool Breeze Colombian, Pure Peruvian, and Bom Dia Brazil.

 There are a number of factors that contribute to a bean’s flavor.
 Some are determined by the bean itself, while others are produced by processing, roasting, and brewing techniques.